 If the rules are not followed, you take the risk that Supplemental Security Income (SSI) and/or Medicaid benefits will be withheld for a period of time.

 To ensure that benefits continue uninterrupted, it is very important that you follow the rules regarding distributions from the Special Needs Trust.

-First Rule: Generally, no trust monies should be distributed from the trustee directly to the beneficiary.
+Generally, no trust monies should be distributed from the trustee directly to the beneficiary.
 When the trustee spends trust monies for the beneficiary’s supplemental needs, the trustee must make payment directly to the provider of the goods and services.
 For example, if trust monies are used to purchase a television for the beneficiary, the trustee must not give money to the beneficiary to make the purchase.
 Rather, the trustee must pay trust monies directly to the store.

-Second Rule: Trust monies must only be used for “supplemental” needs.
+Trust monies must only be used for “supplemental” needs.
 That is, monies shall only be used for goods and services not provided for through Supplemental Security Income (SSI) and/or Medicaid.
 Those programs are designed to provide for primary needs.

 Special Needs Trust monies must only be used to satisfy supplemental needs.
 Following is a list of many, but not all, of the goods and services that typically may be purchased with Special Needs Trust monies: